quantumcomputingdata/QC-App-Benchmarks-Data/README.md

 ## Setting up the environment

 When executing the QED-C benchmarks or other related project code, we make use of Qiskit, CUDA-Q, and MPI.
-The instructionshere assume you are familiar with setting up a Python environment on a Linux OS.
+The instructions here assume you are familiar with setting up a Python environment on a Linux OS.

 In your .bashrc file (which is executed on login and at the start of a SLURM job), be sure to include these modules:
 ```